Diocese of Linköping

 The Diocese of Linköping (Linköpings stift) is a diocese within the Church of Sweden administering the Östergötland County, the north eastern part of Jönköping County and the northern part of Kalmar County.
 It comprises nine deaneries subdivided into 176 parishes with a total of 443,000 members.
-The dioecese's largest parish is Motala.
+The diocese's largest parish is Motala.
 The Diocese of Linköping has a rank directly below the Archdiocese of Uppsala of the Church of Sweden.
 The current bishop is Marika Markovits.

 The diocesan territory comprises Östergötland County and parts of Jönköping and Kalmar County.
-It has 212 parishes with a total of 443 000 members.
+It has 212 parishes with a total of 443,000 members.

 Pre-Reformation history

 The diocese originally included Småland, Östergötland, the Islands of Gotland and Öland.
 The district of Värend in Småland was taken from Linköping and formed into the Diocese of Växjö about 1160.
 From 990 to 1100 the Diocese of Skara embraced the whole country of the Goths (Gauthiod); it was then divided between those of Skara and Linköping.
 The diocese was a suffragan of the Archdiocese of Bremen, and became a suffragan of the Diocese of Lund, when the latter was elevated to an archdiocese in 1104.

 The first three bishops of Linköping were Herbert, Richard and Gisle (c.
 1138–48).
 Then came Stenar, who apparently resigned in 1160 and subsequently became Bishop of Vexiö.
 Notable bishops after him were Kol (c.
 1160–96), who died on a pilgrimage in Jerusalem, Bengt Magnusson, who was killed at the Battle of Lihula in Estonia on 8 August 1220, and Benedict (1220–37).
 The last Catholic bishop of Linköping was Hans Brask (born 1464; bishop, 1513–27; died 30 July 1539).
 He was compelled to leave his diocese in 1527 owing to the adoption of Lutheranism in Sweden at the Diet of Västerås.